Yuqi-Guoo/SCFLP/README.md

 ### At the end of the table

-- **Average**: Contains summarized average statistics across all instances that can be solved by both settings
+- **Average**: Contains summarized average statistics across all instances that can be solved by at least one setting
 - **Solved**: Contains the total number of instances solved to optimality within the time limit of 7200 seconds